MrToLegit/Printscreen-Leecher/README.md

  - I prefer and can only recommend ProtonVPN.

 # Additional Information
- If you found a bug please report it on Github.
+ - If you found a bug please report it on Github.
+ - I can't guarantee if this script works on non Windows systems.